aristocratos/bashtop/README.md

 For GPU collection, the python packages psutil, and GPUtil are required as well as nvidia-smi.

->Install nvidia-smi (Debian/Ubuntu based see installation section for other distros)
+>Install nvidia-smi (Debian/Ubuntu based see installation section for installation on other distro or OS)

 ``` bash
 sudo apt-get install nvidia-smi